InterLinked1/lbbs/README.rst

 The recommended setting is to use MailScript rules to "filter" your outgoing emails.
 You can define a rule for each account to save a copy in your IMAP server's Sent folder.
-For your local BBS email account, you can use :code:`MOVETO .Sent`; for remote IMAP servers, you can specify an IMAP URL like :code:`MOVETO imaps://username@domain.com:password@imap.example.com:993/Sent`.
+For your local BBS email account, you can use :code:`MOVETO Sent`; for remote IMAP servers, you can specify an IMAP URL like :code:`MOVETO imaps://username@domain.com:password@imap.example.com:993/Sent`.
 The BBS's SMTP server will then save a copy of the message in the designated location before relaying or sending it.